canonical/charmed-5g/docs/tutorials/mastering.md

 | enp7s0            | core interface.
 This maps to the `core` subnet.                                                                                                                   |
 | enp8s0            | access interface.
 This maps to the `access` subnet.
 Note that internet egress is required here and routing tables are already set to route gNB generated traffic. |

 Now we create the MACVLAN bridges for `enp7s0` and `enp8s0`.
-These instructions are put into a file that is executed on reboot so the interfaces will come back.
+These instructions are put into a file that is executed on reboot so the interfaces will come back:

 ```console
 cat << EOF | sudo tee /etc/rc.local